WiseLibs/better-sqlite3/docs/contribution.md

 #### Documentation

-All new feature must be accompinied by [clear documentation](./api.md).
+All new features must be accompinied by [clear documentation](./api.md).
 All new methods and classes must be included in the [Table of Contents](./api.md#api), and must include code examples.
 Documentation must follow the existing formatting:

-- Literal values use code formatting (monospace)
+- Literal values use (monospace) code formatting
 	- Examples: `"my string"`, `true`, `false`, `null`, `undefined`, `123`
 - Package names and code identifiers use code formatting
 	- Examples: `better-sqlite3`, `db.myMethod()`, `options.readOnly`, `this`